Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

     > [Info] If the selected query contains a placeholder, an error message is displayed, as no parameters can be bound.

-[comment]: <> (Download via public download sollte möglich als CSV und XML Datei.
+[comment]: <> (Julian: Download via public download sollte möglich als CSV und XML Datei.
 Momentan funktioniert nur als CSV - URL hat nur CSV drin.
-Reported, Stand 20.04.2023)
+Schon besprochen.)